401(k) vs. Life Insurance: Which Is Better for Retirement?

 Both life insurance and a 401(k) offer advantages.
 That’s why many find it difficult to choose one over the other.
 But choosing between life insurance or a 401(k) isn’t always necessary.

-Buying life insurance alongside having a 401(k) can help you maximize the benefits and create a more solid wealth strategy.
+Having a life insurance saving for retirement alongside a 401(k) can help you maximize the benefits and create a more solid wealth strategy.
 A permanent life insurance policy can give you access to cash value that you can use for various purposes.
 That can be a great addition to your retirement nest egg accumulated in your 401(k).

 Understanding Life Insurance Retirement Plans (LIRP)